 A wholesale insurance broker acts as an intermediary between a retail broker and an insurance carrier.
 Wholesale insurance brokers rarely have direct contact with the insured; rather, the retail broker will manage that relationship and will sell the insurance to the client.

-The International Risk Management Institute (IRMI) says: “Wholesale brokers often possess specialised expertise in a particular line of coverage or in a line of coverage that’s unusual and/or have greater access to or influence with certain insurance markets – which is especially valuable when dealing with a difficult-to-place risk.”
+The International Risk Management Institute (IRMI) says: “Wholesale brokers often possess specialized expertise in a particular line of coverage or in a line of coverage that’s unusual and/or have greater access to or influence with certain insurance markets – which is especially valuable when dealing with a difficult-to-place risk.”

-For example, if a retail broker is approached by a client looking to transfer a specific or specialised risk – e.g. tree surgeon insurance - the retail broker can use the services of a wholesale insurance broker to obtain a quotation and sell a product to their client, even if they don’t have direct access to an insurer that writes this type of business.
+For example, if a retail broker is approached by a client looking to transfer a specific or specialized risk – e.g. tree surgeon insurance - the retail broker can use the services of a wholesale insurance broker to obtain a quotation and sell a product to their client, even if they don’t have direct access to an insurer that writes this type of business.